DigitalPublishingToolkit/TOD27-Final-Corrections/md/book.md

 iMovie, a video editing software aimed at consumers, not professional filmmakers.
 This software radically simplified video editing by building on the abstraction that the QuickTime framework created.
-Needless to say, for videobloggers iMovie enabled a more rapid and professional looking production of video and was widely used.
+Needless to say, for videobloggers, iMovie enabled a more rapid and professional looking production of video and was widely used.

 QuickTime 5.0 was launched in 2001, which allowed MPEG 1 video playback